Oumaimamam/numerical-methods-controlvariate-exercise/README.md

 ### Getting the parameters of the underlying Black-Scholes model (the `ProcessModel`)

 The valuation method `getValue` takes as argument a model implementing `AssetModelMonteCarloSimulationModel`.
-This interface is comparably parsimonious as it only allows to get the value of the asset process S and the numeraire N (and some information on thes simulation time discretization).
+This interface is comparably parsimonious as it only allows to get the value of the asset process *S* and the numeraire *N* (and some information on the simulation time discretization).
-At this point the model of S may be almost anything.
+At this point the model of *S* may be almost anything (Black-Scholes, Bachelier, Heston, etc.).

 In order to construct a control variate it may be necessary to get more information about the `ProcessModel` used to construct the stochastic process.